Twenty-Ninth International Conference of Europeanists

 Can I get a discount for registering early?

 Absolutely.
-CES offers an “early-bird” discount at all registration levels to those who register for the conference by a certain date (April 10, 2022).
-We will announce our fee structure in the coming months.
+CES offers an “early-bird” discount at all registration levels to those who register for the conference by a certain date (April 10, 2023).

 What does my registration fee include?